 In 2012, we hired our first Operations Manager, Dan Riordan (EMS Manager).
 Dan became the first EMS Manager to take over after having a volunteer DO since its inception in 1966.
 Towards the end of 2012, we first hired our own employees, ending the lease contract with Monroe Ambulance.

-In September, 2017, the Penfield Ambulance received approval from the Monroe Livingston Regional Emergency Medical Advisory Committee (REMAC) to provide Advanced Life Support (ALS) services.
-To better serve our community, the Penfield Ambulance began staffing their ambulances with Paramedics on January 1, 2018, to directly provide ALS services.
-Penfield Ambulance thanks the current and former members of South East Quadrant for their dedication and support in providing ALS services in conjunction with Penfield Ambulance for the past 40 years.]
+In 2017, Penfield Ambulance decided it would better serve our community if we began staffing Paramedics to provide paramedic services to the community.
+In September, we hired our second Operations Manager, Dustin Mandell (Chief Paramedic), and shortly after, received approval from the Monroe Livingston Regional Emergency Medical Advisory Committee (REMAC) to provide Advanced Life Support (ALS) services to the Town of Penfield starting in 2018.[Penfield Ambulance thanks former members of South East Quadrant for their dedication and support in providing ALS services in conjunction with Penfield Ambulance for the past 40 years.]

 On January 1, 2018, Penfield Ambulance took their first Paramedic level call.
 In addition to our two Operations Managers, Penfield Ambulance had hired their first full-time employees.

 In 2021, the West Webster Fire Department (WWFD) awarded Penfield Ambulance coverage of their ambulance district, and we started operating out of a second base at their Fire station located on Gravel Road.
 Penfield Ambulance operates out of the WWFD Monday through Friday from 6 am to 6 pm with the agreement that we would expand that coverage to 24/7 if necessary to accommodate an increase in call volume in the area.